Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles

 Structures in the mass range of the suspected $d^*(2380)$ hexaquark, first identified in the fusion reaction $pn\rightarrow d\pi^0\pi^0$~\cite{adlarson11,bashkanov09} have sparked renewed interest in dibaryon searches in the non-strange sector (see ref.~\cite{clement21} for a review), particularly for isoscalar ($I=0$) dibaryon candidates.
 A strong indication of the $d^*(2380)$, with $IJ^P = 03^+$, has been observed in a multitude of final states and observables~\cite{adlarson13,adlarson14,adlarson14PRC,bashkanov19,bashkanov20Pgamma,adlarson13PRC,adlarson15PLB}, and it has been considered the $\mathcal{D}_{03}$ in a $\Delta\Delta$ configuration.
-This agrees with the predictions of Goldman~\cite{goldman89}, a three-body $\pi N N$ calculation of Gal and Garcilazo~\cite{gal14}, and is further supported by partial wave analyses~\cite{kravtsov93,hoshizaki92,hoshizaki93,arndt87,oh97}.
-Recent models benefiting from high precision experimental data and theoretical developments have also described the $d^*(2380)$ may first have been observed in the 1960's via low mass enhancements of the $\pi^0\pi^0$ invariant mass~\cite{booth60,booth61,booth63} and named the ABC effect after the authors, Abashian, Booth, and Crowe.
+This agrees with the predictions of Goldman~\cite{goldman89}, a three-body $\pi N \Delta$ calculation of Gal and Garcilazo~\cite{gal14,gal13}, and is further supported by partial wave analyses (see for example refs.~\cite{adlarson14,adlarson14PRC}).
+Indirect evidence of the $d^*(2380)$ may first have been observed in the 1960's via low mass enhancements of the $\pi^0\pi^0$ invariant mass~\cite{booth60,booth61,booth63} and named the ABC effect after the authors, Abashian, Booth, and Crowe.

 Models employing OPE mechanisms and ``box-diagrams" have also been used recently in an attempt to describe the $d^*(2380)$ structure~\cite{molina21,ikeno21}.
 It is not clear however that such models can achieve the measured narrow width of 70\,MeV/c$^2$ and also to describe the data consistently well over the broad range of kinematics and reaction channels that the $d^*(2380)$ has been observed in~\cite{bashkanov21}.